Breathlessness vs. Oxygen Saturation With COPD: Understanding the Difference

 Being hypoxic or having hypoxemia

-• A blood test called arterial blood gases, done by your doctor or a lab tech
+- A blood test called arterial blood gases, done by your doctor or a lab tech

-• A small hand-held device called a pulse oximeter that fits over a finger tip.
-(It uses infrared rays to measure the percentage of oxygen in your blood.)
+- A small hand-held device called a pulse oximeter that fits over a fingertip (it uses infrared rays to measure the percentage of oxygen in your blood)

-Healthy people generally have oxygen saturation levels that range from 95 to 100%.
-Anything under 90% is considered low and unhealthy.
-It's not unusual for people who have COPD to dip below 90% at times.
+Oxygen saturation depends on your overall health, how fast you are breathing, and your activity.
+Healthy people generally have oxygen saturation levels that range from 95 to 100 percent.
+Anything under 90 percent is considered low and unhealthy.
+It's not unusual for people who have COPD to dip below 90 percent at times.2,3

 Short of breath, but not hypoxic

-• Work on controlling your breathing.
+- Work on controlling your breathing.
 If you know how to do diaphragmatic or pursed lip breathing, then do so.
 If you haven't learned those techniques yet, then at least work on slowing and deepening your breaths in and out.

-Once you are feeling better and more in control of your breaths, it may be time to resume whatever you had been doing.
+Once you are feeling better and more in control of your breaths, it may be time to resume whatever you have been doing.
 But you may need to modify the intensity to avoid re-triggering your breathlessness.

 Hypoxic, but not short of breath

-Finding best plan for you
+Finding the best plan for you

 When you have COPD, shortness of breath (and other symptoms, such as coughing) are an important measure of your current health status.
 However, knowing your saturation level is also important.
 And, unfortunately, it is entirely possible to be short of breath, but have healthy oxygen saturation.
 It is also possible to have unhealthy oxygen saturation levels, without any noticeable symptoms, at least initially.